-- 471. I. The History.
-The principal cause of pneumonia, like that of laryngitis, bronchitis, &c. is exposure to wet and cold.
-Pneumonia is very obscure in its first stage. - 472.
-II.
-The Symptoms are obtuse, deep-seated pain, labored or frequent respiration, and cough, and a peculiar glutinous expectoration, highly characteristic: this expectoration is frequently such that the vessel in which it is contained may be inverted without its falling out; its color is various, but frequently that of the rust of iron. - 473.
-But the chief sources of the diagnosis are the stethoscope and percussion: 1.
-The crepitant rattle is the invariable pathognomonic sign of the period of congestion; its diffusion marks that of the disease; the respiration is still heard; the chest still sounds well; 2.
+471. I. The History.
+The principal cause of pneumonia, like that of laryngitis, bronchitis, &c. is exposure to wet and cold.(') Pneumonia is very obscure in its first stage.

+472. II.
+The Symptoms are obtuse, deep-seated pain, labored or frequent respiration,(2) and cough, and a peculiar glutinous expectoration, highly characteristic: this expectoration is frequently such, that the vessel in which it is contained may be inverted without its falling out; its color is various, but frequently that of the rust of iron.

+473. But the chief sources of the diagnosis are the stethoscope and percussion : 1.
+The crepitant rattle is the invariable pathognomonic sign of the period of congestion ; its diffusion marks that of the disease; the respiration is still heard; the cliest still sounds well; 2.
 In the stage of hepatization, there is neither rattle, nor respiratory murmur; there may be broncophony when the root, or the upper, or any exterior portion of the lung is affected; and with this sign there are always bronchial respiration and cough; the sound on percussion is dull; 3.
-A mucous rattle marks the flow of pus into the bronchia, in the case of suppuration.
+A mucous rattle marks the flow of pus into the bronchia, in the case of suppuration.(3)

-- 474. III.
+474. III.
 The Complications.
-The brain and its membranes are frequently congested in pneumonia; and there may be delirium or coma; the latter symptom frequently leads to a fatal termination in persons of advanced age. - 475.
-IV.
-The Morbid Anatomy consists of - 1.
-Congestion. - 2.
-Hepatization. - 3.
-Purulent Infiltration. - 4.
-Abscess. - 476.
-The disease may be circumscribed or diffused: it is frequently confined to a lobe, to the root of the lung, &c. - 477.
-During the resolution of pneumonia the symptoms cease in an inverted order: the sound yielded on percussion, and, first, the crepitant rattle, and then the vesicular respiration, return. - 478.
-If abscess form, which is rare, and this abscess open into the bronchia, there are pectoriloquism, cavernous respiration, cough, and rattle, and perhaps the 'soufle voilé.' - 479.
-Sometimes pneumonia does not terminate by resolution, but gradually yields to a state of œdema.
-The symptoms are then dyspnæa, obscure respiration, and a subcrepitant rattle.
+The brain and its membranes are frequently congested in pneumonia; and there may be delirium or coma; the latter symptom frequently leads to a fatal termination in persons of advanced age.

+475. IV.
+The Morbid Anatomy consists of

+(1.)
+The observations of M. Grisolle, late Chef de Clinique at Hôtel Dieu, Paris, go to prove that these agents operate much more rarely to produce Pneu-S. monia, than is commonly supposed.
+S.

+(2.)
+See note, par.
+339, part 1.

+(3.)
+I believe it is now generally admitted, that the existence of the purulent infiltration cannot be ascertained during life, at least, in a great majority of cases.
+The best proof of its existence is when the expectoration resembles the juice of preserved prunes-a comparison taken from the French.
+S.

+- 1. Congestion.

+- 2. Hepatization.

+- 3. Purulent Infiltration.

+- 4. Abscess.

+476. The disease may be circumscribed or diffused : it is frequently confined to a lobe, to the root of the $lung{(1)}$ &c.

+477. During the resolution of pneumonia the symptoms cease in an inverted order: the sound yielded on percussion, and, first, the crepitant rattle, and then the vesicular respiration, return.

+478. If abscess form, which is rare, and this abscess open into the bronchia, there are pectoriloquism, cavernous respiration, cough, and rattle, and perhaps the 'souffle voilé.'

+479. Sometimes pneumonia does not terminate by resolution, but gradually yields to a state of $\alpha dema.(^2)$ The symptoms are then dyspnæa, obscure respiration, and a subcrepitant rattle.